Cycling at the 2020 Summer Olympics – Women's Madison: Qualification

 A National Olympic Committee (NOC) could enter up to 1 team of 2 cyclists in the madison.
 Quota places are allocated to the NOC, which selects the cyclists.
 Qualification is entirely through the 2018–20 UCI nation rankings.
 The 8 top nations in the team pursuit rankings automatically qualified a team in the Madison.
 The best 8 NOCs in the madison rankings (not already qualified through the team pursuit) also qualified to enter madison teams.
 The NOCs qualifying directly in the madison also earned 1 spot in the omnium.
 Because qualification was complete by the end of the 2020 UCI Track Cycling World Championships on 1 March 2020 (the last event that contributed to the 2018–20 rankings), qualification was unaffected by the COVID-19 pandemic.

 Competition format

 A madison race is a tag team points race that involves all 16 teams competing at once.
-One cyclist from each team competes at a time; the two team members can swap at any time by touching (including pushing and handslinging).
+One cyclist from each team competes at a time; the two team members can swap at any time by touching (including pushing and hand-slinging).
 The distance is 120 laps (30 km).
-Teams scores points in two ways: lapping the field and sprints.
+Teams score points in two ways: lapping the field and sprints.
 A team that gains a lap on the field earns 20 points; one that loses a lap has 20 points deducted.
 Every 10th lap is a sprint, with the first to finish the lap earning 5 points, second 3 points, third 2 points, and fourth 1 point.
 The points values are doubled for the final sprint.
 There is only one round of competition.